TMAILOR BLOG

 Follow these steps to request, organize, and close local quotes without cluttering your primary inbox.

-1. Create a reusable inbox and save the token in a secure note with the service type.
+1. Create a reusable inbox and save the Access Token in a secure note labeled with the project.

 2. Submit up to three forms with the same problem description; keep your phone number optional.

-4. Shortlist and schedule a site visit using the provider's portal; request web invoices.
+5. Shortlist and schedule the site visit through the provider's portal.

-6. Switch to your primary email once you've committed and need long-term records.
+7. Switch to your primary email once you've hired someone and need long-term records.

 Comparison Table: Address Options for Quotes